rust-lang/book/second-edition/src/ch15-02-deref.md

 ```

 Our `MyBox<T>` type can’t be dereferenced because we haven’t implemented that
 ability on our type.
-To enable dereferencing with the `*` operator, we can
+To enable dereferencing with the `*` operator, we
 implement the `Deref` trait.

-### Implementing the `Deref` Trait Defines How To Treat a Type Like a Reference
+### Treating a Type Like a Reference by Implementing the `Deref` Trait

-As we discussed in Chapter 10, in order to implement a trait, we need to
+As discussed in Chapter 10, to implement a trait, we need to provide
-provide implementations for the trait’s required methods.
-The `Deref` trait,
+implementations for the trait’s required methods.
+The `Deref` trait, provided
-provided by the standard library, requires implementing one method named
+by the standard library, requires us to implement one method named `deref` that
-`deref` that borrows `self` and returns a reference to the inner data.
-Listing
+borrows `self` and returns a reference to the inner data.
+Listing 15-10
-15-10 contains an implementation of `Deref` to add to the definition of `MyBox`:
+contains an implementation of `Deref` to add to the definition of `MyBox`:

 <span class="filename">Filename: src/main.rs</span>